code42/py42/docs/userguides/basics.md

 ## Exceptions

 py42 throws some of its own exceptions when failures occur. py42 exceptions are found in the `py42.sdk.exceptions` module.
-Here are some of the available exceptions:
+Some of the available exceptions are:
-* `Py42ForbiddenError`: (403) Meaning you don't have the necessary permissions with your currently signed-in account to perform the action you were trying to do.
+* `Py42ForbiddenError`: (403) With your currently signed-in account, you don't have the necessary permissions to perform the action you were trying to do.
-* `Py42UnauthorizedError`: (401) Meaning you probably supplied the wrong username or password.
+* `Py42UnauthorizedError`: (401) The username or password is incorrect.
-* `Py42InternalServerError`: (500) Meaning it's likely an unhandled issue on our servers.
+* `Py42InternalServerError`: (500) Likely an unhandled issue on our servers.

-Let's say you are making a `create_sdk()` function and want to print a more user-friendly message when the provided username or password are incorrect.
-This is how you would do that:
+For example, you are making a `create_sdk()` function and want to print a more user-friendly message when the provided username or password are incorrect:

 ```python
 import keyring